neokt/neokt.github.io/_posts/2016-10-09-women-dialogue-box-office.md

   - Calculating ROI as domestic total gross over production budget, to account for the strong correlation between the two

 4. **Exploratory Data Analysis** - I wanted to see if my data would confirm if the gender bias exists in movie making.
 The results were stark and clear:
    ![Exploring the data for gender bias][chart2]
   - From my compiled dataset, only 25% of lead actors, 7.5% of writers, and 4% of directors were female
   - The median of words spoken by females as a % of total dialogue was only 26%
   - 50% of films in my dataset passed the Bechdel test
    ![Exploring interactions][chart3]
   - To make sure the gender impact wasn’t entirely driven by other features, I plotted a correlation heatmap to explore any potential interactions.
 I thought that my gender features might be highly correlated with genre, but that wasn't the case.
 The gender variables were all moderately positively correlated with each other; as might be expected, a film that has a high ratio of female dialogue is also probably likely to pass the Bechdel test.

-5. **Modeling** - I performed severeal modeling iterations with different regression models and different subsets of the data, using the machine learning python packages StatsModels and Scikit-learn.
+5. **Modeling** - I performed several modeling iterations with different regression models and different subsets of the data, using the machine learning python packages StatsModels and Scikit-learn.
 I attempted to predict Domestic Total Gross, Domestic ROI, Tomato Meter (Rotten Tomatoes Rankings) and Awards (proxied by sum of wins and nominations), where possible using grid search to optimize.
   ![Modeling and results][chart4]
   As this was a noisy (and small!) dataset to begin with, my best performing model predicting Domestic Total Gross was a linear regression model with an R squared of .51.
 Regularization and the use of decision trees did not improve results.
 However, my models revealed important information about my features:
   - *High p values and fluctuating coefficients of the gender features* - This suggests that there is no conclusive link between the proportion of female lines, female actors, writers, directors to box office returns - therefore, the assertion that women-driven films are negatively correlated with returns is false.